Skip to content

 Otherwise, proper diet and washing the outside is adequate for me (and most people) to have clean anal sex.
 Just go to the bathroom and wash the area 30–60 minutes before doing butt play.
 Elaborate rituals are not necessary.

-Unless you're already constipated (in which case, please refer to the previous section), I'd give a fervent "NO!" to laxatives for anal sex.
+Unless you're already constipated (in which case, please refer back to the previous section), I'd give a fervent "NO!" to laxatives for anal sex.
 If it's runnier, it might not exit as neatly.
 And that might make things more… well, messy.

 If you want to flush out your bowels for peace of mind, though, I understand.
 Watch this video of sex educator Zoë Ligon's first experience with anal douching.
 It'll tell you everything you need to know.
 The Big Gay Review's douche guide is also a highly informative resource to check out.